-The sun played a central role in Egyptian mythology, with several important symbols associated with it.
-One such symbol was the Winged Sun, a powerful symbol of royalty, power, divinity and the triumph of good over evil, associated with several deities of ancient Egypt.
+The sun played a central role in Egyptian mythology since its beginning, with several important symbols associated with it.
+One such symbol was the Winged Sun, a powerful symbol of royalty, power, divinity and the triumph of order over chaos, associated with several deities of ancient Egypt.
 Its connections with power and royalty gave it unparalleled significance.

 What Was the Winged Sun?

 The Winged Sun is a symbol that likely existed even before the Egyptian civilization.
-Archeologists have found carved winged suns in ancient stones, making this symbol one of the first recorded in human history.
-In Egyptian tradition, the Winged Sun appeared in the Old Kingdom, and it remained important throughout the history of this culture.
+In Egyptian art, the Winged Sun is attested to since the Old Kingdom, where its first appearances decorated the coffins of kings and queens, and it remained relevant throughout the history of this culture.

-The representations of this symbol show it as its name indicates – a sun or solar disk in the center with spread wings on either.
+The representations of this symbol show it as its name indicates – a sun or solar disk in the center with spread wings on either side.
 In many cases, the Winged Sun also had Egyptian cobras flanking it.
-This symbol represented royalty, power, and divinity in Ancient Egypt, but it also held significance in other eastern regions like Anatolia, Mesopotamia, and Persia.
+This symbol represented royalty, power, and divinity in Ancient Egypt, but it also held significance in other Ancient Near Eastern regions like Anatolia, Mesopotamia, and Persia.

 The Winged Sun in Ancient Egypt

 Due to its associations with the sun, the Winged Sun was linked to the sun god Ra.
-However, it’s most common associations were with Horus.
+However, its most common associations were with Horus, the falcon god.

-At the start, the Winged Sun was the symbol of the Behdety, the god of the midday sun.
-In later times, this god became an aspect of Horus, so the Winged Sun was associated with him.
+Originally, the Winged Sun was the symbol of Behdety, the god of the midday sun worshipped in Lower Egypt.
+Only later, this god became an aspect of Horus, so the Winged Sun became associated with him.
 When combined with Behdety, he became known as Horus of Behdet or Horus of Edfu.
 Since Horus was the protector of the kingship and a divine ruler, the Winged Sun had associations with these traits too.

-In the terrible fight between Horus and Set for the rule of Egypt, Horus flew to battle and opposed Set in the form of the Winged Sun.
-The most famous representation of the Winged Sun is still present in the Temple of Edfu.
-In its female form, the Winged Sun represented the goddess Hathor.
+In the terrible fight between Horus and Seth for the rule of Egypt, Horus flew to battle and opposed Seth in the form of the Winged Sun.
+The most famous representation of the Winged Sun is still present in the lintel of the main entrance to the Temple of Edfu, in Upper Egypt.
+In its female form, the Winged Sun could represent the goddess Hathor.

 The Symbolism of the Winged Sun